May 8, 2023

 Who didn’t love Olive Garden’s Zuppa Toscana Soup growing up?
 True story – I used to love Olive Garden as a kid.
 Their soup, salad, and breadsticks combo was my absolute favorite along with their chicken alfredo.
 Oh my gosh, I just could not get enough.

-This soup is a healthier and paleo copycat of my old favorite.
+This soup is a healthier copycat of my old favorite.
 It’s packed with flavor from Italian sausage, crisp bacon, and plenty of fresh garlic.
 Even though it’s dairy-free, this soup is still perfectly delicious, creamy, and will be a hit with everyone.
 It also happens to be Whole30 compatible if that’s something you need!

 Watch How to Make This Recipe